armonazizi/Bejar-Lab-Variant-Calling-Pipeline/README.md

 The following are instructions for installing all dependencies for the pipeline.

 Follow the instructions below to install each tool separately or to install using custom parameters.
-Alternatively, skip to scipt installation for instructions on how to run the install script.
+Alternatively, skip to script installation for instructions on how to run the install script.

 #### Snakemake